blackfireio/documentation/academy/monitoring/health-report.rst

 you make data driven decisions to improve and optimize it.
 Let's dive in!

-The Health Report consolidates key metrics and insights from Blackfire monitoring and Blackfire builds, the synthetic monitoring, into a single easy to read overview.
+The Health Report consolidates key metrics and insights from Blackfire monitoring and synthetic monitoring, into a single easy to read overview.
 It's designed for a specific environment and highlights trends over a seven day period, comparing them to the previous week.